Statement analysis: Example

 Statement analysis involves an investigator searching for linguistic cues and gaps in a subject's testimony or preliminary statements.
 Ideally, the technique would guide investigators to ask follow-up questions to uncover discrepancies.
 The creator of Scientific Content Analysis (SCAN), Avinoam Sapir, gives the example of someone saying, "I counted the money, put the bag on the counter, and proceeded to go home."
 Sapir says the statement was literally true:

 He counted the money (when you steal you want to know how much you are stealing), and then the subject put the bag on the counter.
 The subject didn't say that he put the money back in the bag after counting it, because he didn't; he left the empty bag on the counter and walked away with the money.

 Sapir says that a fundamental principle of statement analysis is that "denying guilt is not the same as denying the act.
 When one says 'I am not guilty' or 'I am innocent,' they are not denying the act; they are only denying guilt."
 Sapir claims that it is almost impossible for a guilty person to say "I didn't do it."
 He asserts that guilty people tend to speak in even greater circumlocutions by saying things like "I had nothing to do with it" or "I am not involved in that".

 Criticism

 Aldert Vrij, one of the leading authorities on detection of deception (DOD) techniques, points out that most studies of the technique did not rely on the ground truth being established and thus examiners could not be certain if "examinees were actually telling the truth or lying".
 He also notes that there is no standardization among the different methods of analysis and this "implies that much depends on the subjective interpretation and skill of the individual" performing the analysis.
 Vrij attributes this to an absence of theoretical underpinning behind SCAN/statement analysis.
 Vrij characterizes SCAN/statement analysis as weaker than CBCA because SCAN/statement analysis lacks "a set of cohesive criteria", being instead "a list of individual criteria".
 Vrij argues that SCAN/statement analysis is best used as a technique to guide investigative interviews rather than as a "lie detection tool".

+Subsequent empirical studies have concurred with these findings, finding that SCAN/statement analysis techniques are applied inconsistently and are not reliable at detecting deceptive statements.
+The use of SCAN techniques has also been found to be vulnerable to contextual bias on the part of investigators.